JafarAkhondali/openpixi-openpixi_javascript-securityfix-297416/README.md

    out how exactly textures are created.
 * the same renderer we use for the on-screen scene

    only this time we render to a texture not the screen.
+The ping pong rendering itself happens in TexProcessor.js.simulate().
 * a shader which is applied to the quad when rendering

    for updating the texture values a pass through vertex shader is used resulting in no change in the quad geometry.